dhniceday/obsidian-sticky-notes/README.md

 - Sticky notes colors

-- Choose the font (fonts are not incorporated into the css.
-Need to be downloaded manually.
-Should all be available on Google Fonts)
+- Choose the font
+    - Fonts are incorporated
+    - All fonts are from Google Fonts

 - Text size